mediaexplorer74/PlatformerMini/README.md

 https://github.com/Lajbert/MonolithEngine - small & lightweight 2D video game engine based on Monogame

 ## .
 As is.
-No support.RnD only
+No support.
+RnD only.
+DIY.

 ## .
 [m][e] 2024